hangyulyi/hyve/README.md

 In order to exit an option, you will want to type `back` to go back to the main menu.

 ### TODO:
-- Create a frontend to make it easier to access
+- Create a frontend to make it easier to access (React)
 - Update backend to update realtime with new data